 - 1. A completed application - 2.
 An official transcript from each college attended.
 Applicants must have transcripts translated, if applicable, and evaluated by a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credentials Evaluators (AICE). - 3.
-TOEFL test results; the minimum accepted score is 525 (paper-based), 197 (computer-based), and 69 (internet-based)

-IELTS test results: the minimum accepted score is 6.5 for undergraduate and 7.0 for graduate students.

-Unless the native language of the international student is English, and the College can confirm the native language, then the student is not required to take the TOEFL or IELTS test.
+All instruction is conducted in English.
+Proof of English language proficiency is required using one the following methods: - TOEFL test results; the minimum accepted score is 525 (paper-based), 197 (computer-based), and 69 (internet-based) - IELTS test results: the minimum accepted score is 6.5 for undergraduate and 7.0 for graduate students. - Unless the native language of the international student is English, and the College can confirm the native language, then the student is not required to take the TOEFL or IELTS test.

-There is no limited amount of times a student can take the tests; test scores are valid for two (2) years after the test date.
-The official scores becomes part of the permanent student record once the student has enrolled with the College.
+There is no limited amount of times a student can take the tests; test scores are valid for two (2)

-Students may also waive the English proficiency tests (TOEFL & IELTS) if students can provide evidence of receiving at least four (4) years educational training in English language.
-Students will then take Cogswell's placement exam to assess competency in English.

-4. An affidavit of financial support.
+- years after the test date.
+The official scores becomes part of the permanent student record once the student has enrolled with the College. - Students may also waive the English proficiency tests (TOEFL & IELTS) if students can provide evidence of receiving at least four (4) years educational training in English language.
+Students will then take Cogswell's placement exam to assess competency in English. - 4.
+An affidavit of financial support.